-The State of Washington recognized Envision Skagit with a 2012 Governor's Smart Communities leaders and a much larger number of members of the general public.
+The State of Washington recognized Envision Skagit with a 2012 Governor's Smart Communities Award for Excellence in Comprehensive Planning.
+The Board of County Commissioners in February 2013 acknowledged the contributions to the project of more than 50 community leaders and a much larger number of members of the general public.